-Figure3 : Running the Gauntlet [5]
+Figure3 : Running the Gauntlet5

-3.2.2 Boeing's Current University Relations: Strengths and Weaknesses
+Boeing's Current University Relations: Strengths and Weaknesses

 Boeing has had a long and successful history of interaction with colleges and universities in the U.S. There have been several facets to this relationship.
 The company encourages employees to further their learning by supporting continuing education.
-Thus, local universities benefit by having a large pool of motivated students from Boeing for their undergraduate and graduate programs.
-Boeing actively seeks to hire the best and brightest graduates from colleges and universities.
+Universities near Boeing facilities benefit by having a large pool of motivated students from Boeing for their undergraduate and graduate programs.

 There is also a significant amount of collaboration that occurs between Boeing and leading research universities on technological problems of interest to Boeing.
 Boeing has also worked to improve undergraduate curricula by working with a few select universities.
 The Higher Education Integration Board has played a pivotal role in all these interactions.

 There are a number of other significant initiatives that Boeing has undertaken to foster a strong relationship with universities.
 Boeing has identified a subset of approximately 150 targeted universities for strategic engagement.
 Each of these schools is assigned an Executive Focal, typically a Boeing executive with ties to the school, whose objective is to facilitate the interaction between Boeing and the designated university.

-The Welliver Faculty Fellowship program is a unique program that Boeing initiated in 1995 for university faculty to experience the working environment at Boeing.
+The Welliver Faculty Fellowship program, which supported the authors, is a unique program that Boeing initiated in 1995 for university faculty to experience the working environment at Boeing.
 Each year Boeing also brings in a significant number of student interns and co-ops.
-Boeing also provides some undergraduate scholarships.